dapr/go-sdk/examples/sagaexecutor/README.md

   secretStore: local-secret-store
 ```

-Before running the core Subscriber & Postgres componnets the config files in components need to be applied to the cluster e.g
+Before running the core Subscriber & Postgres components the config files in components need to be applied to the cluster e.g
 ```
 kubectl create -f components/.
 ```